 Who is Pattabhi Jois?

-K. Pattabhi Jois (1915-2009) began his studies with Krishnamacharaya in Mysore, India at the age of 12.
-He became the leading practitioner and teacher of Ashtanga yoga, which is a set series of poses done in a flowing Vinyasa style.
+K. Pattabhi Jois (1915-2009) began his yoga studies with Krishnamacharaya in Mysore, India at the age of 12.
+He became the leading practitioner and teacher of Ashtanga yoga, which is a set series of poses done in a flowing vinyasa style.
 In 1958, he published his treatise on Ashtanga yoga, Yoga Mala.
 His first western students began to arrive in Mysore in the early 1970s.
-For a first-hand account of how Ashtanga spread westward and profoundly influenced the way yoga is practiced today, check out the book Guruji.
-After Pattabhi Jois died in 2009, his grandson Sharath took over the Ashtanga leadership role, including teaching the many students who continue to flock to Mysore to study with the master and deepen their practices.
+Through them, Ashtanga spread westward and profoundly influenced the way yoga is practiced today.
+After Pattabhi Jois died in 2009, his grandson Sharath took over the leadership role, including teaching the many students who continue to flock to Mysore in order to deepen their practices.

 About the Ashtanga Series of Poses

-The first or primary series, called Yoga Chikitsa, is described in Yoga Mala.
-Yoga Chikitsa, which means yoga therapy, realigns the spine, detoxifies the body, and builds strength, flexibility and stamina.
-The series of about 75 poses takes an hour and a half to two hours to complete, beginning with sun salutations (surya namaskara A and surya namaskara B) and moving on to standing poses, seated poses, inversions and backbends before relaxation.
+The first, or primary, series is described in Yoga Mala.
+The primary series is called Yoga Chikitsa, which means yoga therapy.
+It is intended to realign the spine, detoxify the body, and build strength, flexibility, and stamina.
+The series of about 75 poses takes an hour and a half to two hours to complete, beginning with sun salutations (surya namaskara A and surya namaskara B) and moving on to standing poses, seated poses, inversions, and backbends before relaxation.

 The intermediate or second series is called Nadi Shodana, meaning nervous system purification.
 It cleanses and strengthens the nervous system and the subtle energy channels throughout the body.
-This series is only introduced when the primary series is strong.
+This series is only introduced when the student has mastered the primary series.
 It follows the same progression (sun salutations, standing, sitting etc.) as the primary series, but introduces new poses and variations.

 Ashtanga Classes: Led and Self-Led